A Hamilton-Jacobi PDE associated with hydrodynamic fluctuations from a nonlinear diffusion equation: Existence of solutions for the Hamilton-Jacobi equation through optimal control of nonlinear diffusion equations and related Nisio semigroups

-In fact, in the regularized situation considered at the moment, standard quasilinear theory applies (e.g., Chapter~V of Lady\v{z}enskaja, Solonnikov and Ural{\textprime}ceva~\cite{LSU68}), hence $\rho_\epsilon \in C^{1,2}([0,T] \times \bar{\mathcal O})$ is a classical solution.
 We note that, for each $t>0$ and $\epsilon >0$, we cannot rule out the possibility that $\rho_\epsilon(x,t)<0$.
 But we will show that this possibility disappears in the limit $\epsilon \to 0^+$, by asymptotic estimates we now establish.

 There are three important regularity properties of the $\rho_\epsilon$ we will exploit.
 First, let

 Then we have the energy inequality~(5.20) in Theorem~5.7 of~\cite{Vaz07}:

 Note that $\rho_\epsilon(0) \in L^\infty(\mathcal O)$, hence $\int | \Psi_\epsilon(\rho_\epsilon(0,x)) | dx <\infty$.
 Also, by Jensen's inequality,